-Join Ryan Kittleson for an in-depth discussion in this video Creating 3D objects within Photoshop, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video Creating 3D objects within Photoshop, part of Photoshop: 3D Printing.

 Importing models into Photoshop is great, but what if you need to make a new object from scratch?
 Photoshop has some very basic model creation capabilities that can help you make some custom 3D shapes.
 Let's see how it works.
 So, we've already got our reptiloid imported in.
 And, there's several ways to make some new objects to add to this scene.
 The easiest is to bring in a stock model that's built into Photoshop, so for this, let's make a new layer.
 Now, let's go into the 3D tab.
 Now, we can pick one of the preset meshes that come with Photoshop.